PatrickHenson/patrickhenson.github.io/_posts/2018-07-26-mechanical-keyboard.markdown

 ### Place Stabilizers

 Once I knew where each of the switches would be placed, I installed the stabilizers on the PCB.
-I choose not to clip and grease them since they should smooth out with usage.
+The feet of the stabilizers have a tab on one side and clips on the other.
+Orient the stabilizers on the PCB such that the tab hooks in the large hole and press it down until it clips expand in the small hole.

 <img src="/images/dz60_build/place_stabilizers.jpg" />